ChromaticHQ/recurly/README.txt

 http://drupal.org/project/issues/recurly?categories=All

 WE DO NOT PROVIDE SUPPORT ON CUSTOM CODING.
-Please use the issue queue for issues that are believed to be bugs or for requesting features.
+Please use the issue queue for issues that are believed to be bugs or for requesting features!